renvmorales/market-basket-analysis/README.md

 ## About the data
-The dataset corresponds to a real supermarket transactional table (4627 X 217 binary matrix) stored in a .arff format.
+The dataset corresponds to a real supermarket transactional table (4627 rows and 217 columns) stored in a .arff format.
 The raw dataset file integrates the Weka project (https://www.cs.waikato.ac.nz/ml/weka/) and can be found at:

 http://storm.cis.fordham.edu/~gweiss/data-mining/weka-data/supermarket.arff

-The total different purchased items is 85762, and the average number of purchased item per transaction is 18.5.
+A quick overview of data shows that there was a total of 85762 different purchased items, and the average number of purchased item per transaction was 18.5.

-Unfortunately, it seems that there is little information on the dataset itself: http://weka.8497.n7.nabble.com/question-of-using-supermarket-arff-for-academic-research-td2573.html
+Unfortunately, there is no more detailed information on the extraction and dataset provenance (except that it is orignally from NZ).
+Further observations can also be found at

+http://weka.8497.n7.nabble.com/question-of-using-supermarket-arff-for-academic-research-td2573.html